 • Chlamydia testing should begin at age 24 for those who are sexually active or pregnant.
 At 25 and older testing is advised for those with increased risks, whether pregnant or not pregnant.

 • HIV testing should be done at least once.
 Various risk factors may require more testing, ask your doctor.
 All pregnant women require HIV testing.

 • Regular cholesterol tests are recommended starting at age 20 for those who have increased risks for heart disease.
 As you get older, these tests become more important.
 Your doctor will determine how often you need them.

-• Diabetes screenings are advised at all ages in women whose blood pressure is higher than 135/80 or those taking medication for high blood pressure.
-If you are overweight or obese, you are at a much higher risk for type 2 diabetes, so testing maybe needed.
+• Diabetes screenings are advised of all ages in women whose blood pressure is higher than 135/80 or those taking medication for high blood pressure.
+If you are overweight or obese, you are at a much higher risk for type 2 diabetes, so testing may be needed.

 • Colonoscopy or stool exam checks for colon cancer and begins at age 50 unless otherwise specified by your doctor.

 • The Bone mineral density test tests for osteoporosis screening and is done yearly starting at age 65.